Abdullatif-Erfan/sensors/README.md

 - Create a folder inside htdocs or any other server that you are using, ex: sensor
 - Download or Clone the project inside sensor folder
-- Navigate to the server directory throught CMD or Visual Studio code terminal
+- Navigate to the dashboard-api directory throught CMD or Visual Studio code terminal
 - Run the following command to install dependencies:

 ```
 npm install
 ```

-- Navigate to the client directory throught CMD or Visual Studio code terminal
+- Navigate to the design directory throught CMD or Visual Studio code terminal
 - Run the following command to install dependencies:

 ```
 npm install
 ```

-- Navigate to the server directory and run the following command to start the server and client application at the same time:
+- Navigate to the dashboard-api directory and run the following command to start the server

 ```
 npm start or yarn start
 ```

-using concurrently plugin client and server will start working with a single command

-# Testing

-- Navigate to the client directory and run the following command:
+- Navigate to the design directory and run the following command to start the client side application

 ```
-npm run test
+npm start or yarn start
 ```

 # API Endpoints